211-Connect/open-resource-api/README.md

 # Open Resource API

-The goal of this app is to provide all 211s with an equal opportunity at a rich user experience, modern speed and efficiency for data searchability, and a low barrier to entry.
+The goal of this project is to provide all 211s with an equal opportunity at a rich user experience, modern speed and efficiency for data searchability, and a low barrier to entry.

 ## Dependencies